 Healthcare applications still have challenges especially in resource management that need to be solved.
 A new challenges results in smart universal healthcare systems in attaining the various requirements of the system including low-latency response, energy-efficiency, interoperability, mobility, reliability, security, etc. The architecture of Fog-assisted system is able to cope the issues in ubiquitous healthcare systems such as scalability, energy efficiency, reliability, and mobility issues.
-Heterogeneous healthcare environments earnestly need complex management tasks to avoid continuous revision of resource allocation in alignment with uneven and uncertain data loads arising from implemented Healthcare solutions [49], [14], [50], [8].
+Heterogeneous healthcare environments earnestly need complex management tasks to avoid continuous revision of resource allocation in alignment with uneven and uncertain data loads arising from implemented Healthcare solutions [8,14,48,49].

+Table 4 shows the critical studies and main factors about resource management in healthcare services.
 Computation offloading, load balancing/distribution and interoperability are the main factors in resource management of healthcare IoT systems.
-Table 4. shows the papers that address these factors:
+Table 4 shows the papers that address these factors: